-A spiritual movement started when, "Four young students … agreed to spend their evenings together" on their college campus ("Thoughts upon Methodism"), and spread across their nation.
+A spiritual movement started when, "Four young students … agreed to spend their evenings together" on their college campus (John Wesley's "Thoughts upon Methodism"), and spread across their nation.
 Nearly 300 years later, United Methodists are still on the move.

 Roots of a movement

 The group of Oxford students, including John Wesley and his brother Charles, sought to grow as disciples of Jesus Christ.
 Together they attended church, studied the Bible, visited prisons, tutored children, and served the poor.
 This "Holy Club" grew through the years.
 As the students graduated, many of them, including the Wesleys, became priests in the Church of England.

 Called to invite others to follow Jesus, especially those who might feel out of place at church, they started giving sermons in parks, town squares, and wherever people gathered.
 They called it "field preaching."
 It was an unusual practice for its time.

 John Wesley wrote, "I should have thought the saving of souls almost a sin if it had not been done in a church" (Journal of John Wesley, March 31, 1739).

 Preaching outside was a radical move, but Wesley was always practical — hence the name, Methodist.